YSpoof/ytdl/README.md

-# mp3dl
+# YTDL
 Kinda "GUI" For YouTube-DL tool.
 Using this u can download videos, playlists, musics and etc.

-Youtube MP3 Downloader #CodedByZero
+Youtube-DL Helper

-Warning: youtube-dl tool must be installed :)
+Warning: youtube-dl tool must be INSTALLED

-If isn't, use mp3dl -u to update/install
+If it isn't, use ytdl -u to update/install

 Warning: You also need ffmpeg !

-Usage: mp3dl 'YTBlink'
+Usage: ytdl <YTBlink>

-To download a video use: mp3dl -v 'YTBlink'
+To download a video use: ytdl -v <YTBlink>

-To download an entire mp3 playlist use: mp3dl -pm 'YTBlink'
+To download an entire mp3 playlist use: ytdl -pm <YTBlink>

-To download an entire video playlist use: mp3dl -pv 'YTBlink'
+To download an entire video playlist use: ytdl -pv <YTBlink>

-To keep the video file+mp3, use: mp3dl -k 'YTBlink'
+To keep the video file+mp3, use: ytdl -k <YTBlink>